 “They will learn, play and discover the world beyond our community thanks to the arrival of electricity,” she says.

 Other women like Maribel have been able to develop their micro enterprises and increase the income for them and their families.

-Today, the project has laid the foundation for additional work, and the Government has set targets to reach 90 percent of the population with electricity and to shift the current dependence on fossil fuels by 90 percent, both by 2017.
+The project has laid the foundation for additional work, and the Government has set targets to reach 90 percent of the population with electricity and to reduce the current dependence on fossil fuels by 90 percent, both by 2017.